All Collections

 ✨ In Launchers, you can configure different Tours to show to different users, by creating different Segments and picking the sub-audience for each one.

-All cases are different, and how deeply you can adapt an Experience flow will only be defined by the depth of your own use case.
+All cases are different, and how deeply you can adapt an Experience flow will only be defined by the depth of your use case.
 But here are some interesting use cases for Experience branching:

 • Collect user persona/objective with a Microsurvey, and show different onboarding flows accordingly